Drive sales on autopilot with ecommerce-focused featuresSee Features

 It’s no secret that Easter is one of the most profitable holidays of the year.

 Since 2010, the amount of money Americans spend on Easter shopping per person has increased from $118.60 to $179.70 and is expected to be the highest on record at $20.8 billion.

-With 87% of Americans looking forward to celebrating Easter and almost 40% planning on doing their Easter shopping online in 2022, it’s a fantastic opportunity to boost sales for any merchant.
+With 87% of Americans looking forward to celebrating Easter and almost 40% planning on doing their Easter shopping online, it’s a fantastic opportunity to boost sales for any merchant.

 And with the holiday right around the corner, it’s high time to begin your preparations.

 To help you out, we analyzed over 2.75 billion emails and nearly 3 million SMS sent from Omnisend in March-April 2020 & 2021 and identified important trends that can help you build a more profitable Easter marketing strategy.

 Here’s what we found.

 What are the main marketing trends to follow this Easter?

 Easter 2023 looks set to be the first post-restriction holiday since the beginning of the Covid pandemic.

 Consumers are ready to leave the lockdown gloom behind and the perfect opportunity to do that is a big get-together for a holiday meal.
 And even though not everyone is planning to celebrate, savvy shoppers will still hunt for flash sales and big discounts during the Easter period.